jpetitcolas/jpetitcolas.github.com/_posts/2017-02-23-different-babel-configuration-with-single-babelrc-file-using-babelenv.md

 }
 ```

 If we try to execute our transpiled file again, it should not raise any error anymore.
 Success?
 Not exactly: executing this code client-side now displays our component without any CSS.
-Indeed, `.babelrc` configuration file is global to our project.
-Our module bundler also uses it, hence ignoring all style `require`.
+Indeed, the `.babelrc` configuration file is global to our project.
+Our module bundler also uses it, hence ignoring all style-related `require`.

-Our first thought was to find a way to override Babel configuration directly in CLI using the `--plugins` option:
+My first thought was to find a way to override Babel configuration directly in CLI using the `--plugins` option:

 ``` sh
 ./node_modules/.bin/babel --plugins transform-require-ignore MyComponent.js
 ```

-However, we didn't find how to pass an argument using CLI.
+However, I didn't find how to pass an argument using CLI.
 It seems [it is currently not supported](https://github.com/babel/babel/issues/4344).
-Diving deeper into Babel documentation, we noticed an interesting feature: the [Babel env property](https://babeljs.io/docs/usage/babelrc/#env-option).
+Diving deeper into Babel documentation, I noticed an interesting feature: the [Babel env property](https://babeljs.io/docs/usage/babelrc/#env-option).

 > You can use the env option to set specific options when in a certain environment.
 Options specific to a certain environment are merged into and overwrite non-env specific options.

-So, we can apply a different configuration within a single `.babelrc` file simply using a `BABEL_ENV` environment variable.
+So, we can apply a different configuration within a single `.babelrc` file, simply by using a `BABEL_ENV` environment variable.
 Looks like the perfect solution.
-And indeed, adding the following lines to our `.babelrc` file solved our issue:
+And indeed, adding the following lines to the `.babelrc` file solved our issue:

 ``` js
 {